Learning Constraints from Stochastic Partially-Observed Closed-Loop Demonstrations: Problem Formulation

-Above, $(\textbf{w}^\paren{d}, \textbf{e}^\paren{d}) \in W^{T+1} \times E^{T+1}$ describes the dynamics and output noise realizations for the $d$-th input-output trajectory, for each $d \in [D]$.
-Finally, the constraint learner receives the \textit{perturbed} demonstration set $\tilde D := \{(\tilde{\textbf{u}}^\paren{d}, \tilde{\textbf{y}}^\paren{d}) \in \R^{n_i T} \times \R^{n_o T}: d \in [D] \}$, with:
+Above, $(\boldw^\paren{d}, \bolde^\paren{d}) \in W^{T+1} \times E^{T+1}$ describes the dynamics and output noise realizations for the $d$-th input-output trajectory, for each $d \in [D]$.
+Finally, the constraint learner receives the \textit{perturbed} demonstration set $\tilde D := \{(\tilde{\boldu}^\paren{d}, \tilde{\boldy}^\paren{d}) \in \R^{n_i \revisionRR{(T+1)}} \times \R^{n_o \revisionRR{(T+1)}}: d \in [D] \}$, with:

-where $(\bolddelta_u^\paren{d}, \bolddelta_y^\paren{d}) \in \R^{n_i T} \times \R^{n_o T}$ represent possible \textit{transmission errors} that may corrupt the constraint learner's reception of the generated input-output demonstrations.
+where $(\bolddelta_u^\paren{d}, \bolddelta_y^\paren{d}) \in \R^{n_i \revisionRR{(T+1)}} \times \R^{n_o \revisionRR{(T+1)}}$ represent possible \textit{transmission errors} that may corrupt the constraint learner's reception of the generated input-output demonstrations.

-\begin{remark} Above, we considered multiple input-output trajectories generated from different rollouts of the same nominal trajectory using the same output feedback law.
-However, our methods also extend to learn constraints from multiple nominal trajectories and feedback laws. \end{remark}
+\begin{remark} Our methods also extend to learn constraints from input-output trajectories generated using \textit{multiple} nominal trajectories and feedback laws\revisionRR{, provided the learner is aware which input-output trajectories are identified with which nominal trajectory and feedback law}. \end{remark}